 Either a property owner or the tenant/occupier of property can usually be held responsible in a premises liability case.
 The issue of who is at fault for an injury caused by unsafe property conditions usually boils down to who was in control—or who should have been in control—of the area where the injury occurred.
 Read on to learn more.

 An occupier of property will generally be held responsible for injuries occurring on the property, regardless of who the actual owner is.
-The typical occupier, as opposed to an owner, will be a residential or commercial tenant.
+The typical occupier, when it's not the property owner, will be a residential or commercial tenant.

-However, even someone who is occupying property without the owner’s permission or knowledge will be held responsible for premises liability if a judge or jury determines they were in control of the land at the time of the accident.
+However, even someone who is occupying property without the owner’s permission or knowledge can be held responsible under a premises liability fault theory if a judge or jury determines they were in control of the land at the time of the accident.
 A widely used test goes like this:

-If a property is not rented out or otherwise occupied, the owner is the potentially liable party under the laws of premises liability.
-However, even with a tenant or other occupier on the property, an owner can still be liable in several situations.
+If a property is not rented out or otherwise occupied, the owner is a potentially liable party.
+However, even with a tenant or other occupier on the property, an owner can still be liable (in whole or in part) in several situations.

 An owner can also be held liable if he or she rents out the property in a dangerous condition without warning the tenant.
 In that case, even if the tenant is in total control of the property, any injuries stemming from the previously existing dangerous condition will be the owner’s responsibility.
 Note that if the owner tells the tenant about the dangerous condition and notifies the tenant that he or she must repair the condition as part of the lease, responsibility shifts back to the tenant.